sefeoglu/sefeoglu/README.md

 ### Hi there,  I am Sefika 👋
 ---

-I have just graduated from Data Science master program of the University of Potsdam.
+I graduated from Data Science master program of the University of Potsdam and have started to pursue PhD under Corporate Semantic Web Group of Freie Universitaet Berlin.
 Before that, I received my Bachelor's Degree in Computer Engineering from Ege University in 2015.
 I also worked as a software engineer in Istanbul after graduation.
 My interests are robotics, adversarial training, robustness, cognitive science, knowledge graphs, and ontology engineering(:green_heart:) :)